-Most conservation easement laws allow you to put a conservation easement on your land with the crown, a municipality, or a registered charity (e.g. a land trust) which is eligible to hold conservation easements.
+Alberta conservation easement legislation allows you to enter into a conservation easement on your land with the province, a municipality, or a registered charity with a land conservation purpose.
 For a list of the eligible groups in your area, you can contact Environment Canada (see Resources Section).

 Landowners decide to put conservation easements on their land for a variety of different reasons.
-Your piece of mind will depend on finding an organization that you trust and can work cooperatively with for the years to come.
-Look for an organization who meets your needs, and whose values and goals for preserving the land are similar to yours.
+Your peace of mind will depend on finding an organization that you trust and can work cooperatively with for the years to come.
+Look for an organization that meets your needs, and whose values and goals for preserving the land are similar to yours.

 Establishing this relationship is a long, evolutionary process, and will not happen overnight or in a single meeting.
 You need to take time for discussion, to tour your land together, and to understand what each other's roles and responsibilities would be.
-There may be weeks, months, or even years between the initial meeting and when the conservation easement is signed.
+There will be weeks, months, or even years between the initial meeting and when the conservation easement is signed.